MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsTeamsEnhancedEncryptionPolicy.md

 # Remove-CsTeamsEnhancedEncryptionPolicy

 ## SYNOPSIS
-Use this cmdlet to remove an existing teams enhanced encryption policy.
+Use this cmdlet to remove an existing Teams enhanced encryption policy.

 ## SYNTAX

 ```